Nicky Law (footballer, born 1988)

-Nicholas Alexander Law (born 29 March 1988) is an English professional footballer who plays as a midfielder for MLS Next Pro club Huntsville City, where he is also an assistant coach.
-He is the son of football manager and former player Nicky Law, Sr.
+Nicholas Alexander Law (born 29 March 1988) is an English professional footballer and coach.
+He is the son of football manager and former player Nicky Law Sr.

 Law began his career with Sheffield United, however he failed to make a significant breakthrough into the first team and had loan spells with Yeovil Town and twice at Bradford City.
 In 2009, he was given a free transfer joining Rotherham United and later moved to Scotland to join Scottish Premier League side Motherwell.
 Whilst with Motherwell Law was named in the PFA Scotland Team of the Year for season 2012–13 and the following summer joined Rangers.

 Club career

 Sheffield United

 Law was born in Plymouth, Devon.
 A member of Sheffield United's academy, he was given a squad number despite only being expected to play in the reserves and Under-18's.
 However, he made his first team debut as a 58th minute substitute for Colin Marrison in the League Cup against Reading on 25 October 2005.
 A few weeks later, on 16 November 2005, Law signed a two-year contract with the club.

 One year on, but this on 18 October 2006, Law signed a two-year contract extension which will keep him at Sheffield United until 2009.
 Law made his Premier League debut for the Blades as a 90th-minute substitute against Newcastle United on 4 November 2006. and made his home league debut as week later, as a substitute against Bolton Wanderers at Bramall Lane the following week.
 He made four Premier League appearances during the 2006–07 season.

 Law had to wait until his third senior season to score his first goal for the Blades coming in a second round League Cup tie at MK Dons on 28 August 2007.
 After his loan spell with Bradford City came to an end, Law played his first match, when he went on as a substitute in the 89th minute, in a 3–0 win over Leicester City.
 In July 2008, Law then went on a trial with Cheltenham Town.